kai-li-1994/garment-variant-dataset/README.md

 Source code and scripts are licensed under the MIT License.

 The dataset was derived from publicly accessible retailer product-page information.
 The public release does not redistribute product images, screenshots, raw HTML, review text, or full webpage captures.
-The above licenses apply only to the curated dataset, documentation, and code included in this repository.
+The above licenses apply only to the curated dataset, documentation, and code included in this repository and the associated Zenodo release.